SeanTan7150/xpx-testnet-chain-onboarding/storage-tool/README.md

 **Note**: Function names does not include parentheses. e.g.: Enter `run` instead of `run()`.

 **Tips**: One drive can only hold a single contract.
 You can create multiple drives from the same local folder as long as their cumulative size doesn’t exceed replicator capacity.

+## Create download channel

+1. Click on `+` in `Downloads` tab.

+2. Enter the following information for Add New Download Channel dialog:

+- Name: **Enter any name of your choosing**
+- Drive: **Click `Select From My Drives` to select the local drives as the download source**
+- Keys: `Optional`
+- Prepaid: `1000`

+3. Click on `Confirm` to create download channel.

+4. Your download channel will now appear in the drop-down list of channels as `(creating...)` appended to its name, indicating that it has been ordered, but not created yet.

+5. Notification will be received if download channel is created successfully.

+## Download files to local download folder

+1. When the download channel is created, your Supercontracts in blockchain will appear at the left half of the window.
+The left half represents difference between your `Replicated Download Folder` and `Local Download Folder`.

+2. Select the files you wished to download to `Local Download Folder` and click on `>>` to download the files to proceed.

 ## Remove drive